Negotiate Salary from Contract to Full Time

 4. Negotiating your salary by email,

 However, our services don't stop at salary negotiations.
 DoNotPay is the world's first AI Consumer Champion.
-Our app is designed to help you resolve virtually any legal or financial issue.
+Our app is designed to help you resolve virtually any or financial issue.
 We can take the hassle out of situations like

 So if you have a problem that you don't know how to solve, sign up for DoNotPay to find the perfect solution.